-in the cerebrospinal fluid (CSF), or taken as pills.
-Except when given into the CSF, chemo drugs enter the bloodstream and reach all areas of the body, making this treatment very useful for cancers such as leukemia.
+in the cerebrospinal fluid (CSF) around the brain and spinal cord, or are taken by mouth.
+Except when given in the CSF, chemo drugs enter the bloodstream and reach all areas of the body, making this treatment very useful for cancers such as leukemia.

-In general, treatment for acute myeloid leukemia (AML) uses higher doses of chemo over a shorter period of time (usually less than a year), and acute lymphocytic leukemia (ALL) treatment uses lower doses of chemo over a longer period of time (usually 2 to 3 years).
+In general, treatment for acute myeloid leukemia (AML) uses higher doses of chemo over a shorter period of time (usually less than a year), and treatment for acute lymphocytic leukemia (ALL) uses lower doses of chemo over a longer period of time (usually 2 to 3 years).

 - Doxorubicin (Adriamycin)

-- 6-mercaptopurine (Purinethol)
+- 6-mercaptopurine (6-MP)

 Children will probably get several of these drugs at different times during the course of treatment, but they do not get all of them.

-Possible side effects of chemotherapy
+Possible side effects of chemo

 The side effects of chemo depend on the type and dose of drugs given and the length of treatment.
 These side effects can include: